orangepi-xunlong/OrangePi_Build/README.md

   * OrangePi Win/Win plus

-    OrangePi Win/Win plus build on Allwinner A64 Soc, the offfical maintain repertory as follow:
+    OrangePi Win/Win plus build on Allwinner A64 Soc, the offfically maintained repository as follows:

     kernel: